Yaara Silly Silly: Promotion

 On 21 September 2015, the poster was released on Twitter by Taran Adarsh, an Indian film critic, journalist, editor and Bollywood film trade analyst.
 The trailer of the film was released on 25 September 2015 on by Zee Music Company featuring Paoli Dam and Parambrata Chatterjee.

 Critical reception

 Mohar Basu of The Times of India gave the film a rating of 1.5 out of 5 and said that, "The film has a promising idea but the lacklustre screenplay plays spoilsport."
 Shubhra Gupta of The Indian Express criticized the film saying that, "Nothing delivers in 'Yaara Silly Silly'; not Parambrata Chatterjee, not Paoli Dam and most definitely not the film, which is exploitative in the extreme."
-Rajat Tripathy of Bollywood Life praised the film saying that, "Subhash Sehgal's direction manages to capture your heart at some points in the film.
-Paoli Dam and Parambrata Chatterjee deliver a surprisingly well acted second half." and gave the film a rating of 3 out of 5.
 Anuj Kumar of The Hindu praised the acting performances of the lead actors Paoli Dam and Parambrata Chatterjee but found the film's narrative to be contrived and said that, "The intentions are noble, Parambrata is believable but ultimately it is just a poor man's Chameli."